Fed moves closer to joining global peers in climate-change fight

 Fed Governor Randal Quarles told lawmakers in testimony on Tuesday, "We have requested membership," adding, "I expect that it will be granted."

 The NGFS has not yet received an official letter of application laying out the Fed's motivation for joining and its areas of interest, as required by the organization's charter, NGFS Secretariat head Morgan Despres told Reuters on Friday.
-But the U.S. central bank has been in talks for months with the group about the requirements for joining and the workload it would entail, he said.
+But the U.S. central bank has been in talks for months with the group about what it needs to do to join and the workload being a member would entail, he said.

 The Fed is the only major global central bank besides the Reserve Bank of India that is not a member of the NGFS.

-The Fed would bring to the table its expertise as regulator and interest-rate setter for the world's biggest economy and center of global capital markets, as well as its deep bench of research economists, some of whom have been delving into climate-change topics in recent years.
+The Fed would bring its expertise as regulator and interest-rate setter for the world's biggest economy and center of global capital markets, as well as its deep bench of research economists, some of whom have been delving into climate-change topics in recent years.

 “You can say it will be a game changer,” Despres said.
 "If you are a member you contribute...and you can benefit. ...
 It does make a difference for us...it does make a difference in fighting climate change.”